 Drain cleaners are deadly if swallowed, and many other household cleaners are toxic.

 Make sure all your products are safely stored out of reach for the puppy, even if the products are labeled as having natural ingredients.
 Cleaners with natural ingredients are still often harmful to puppies.

 Put Garage and Yard Supplies Out of Reach

-Antifreeze is fatal, so lock it up and clean up spills using a clay-based litter or by hosing the area down thoroughly.
+Antifreeze is fatal to dogs, so lock it up and clean up spills using a clay-based litter or by hosing the area down thoroughly.
 Any liquid you keep in the garage, whether it’s fuel or a household cleaner, is probably toxic to your puppy.

-Bug sprays, rat poison, and herbicides might be fatal if consumed, so don’t use them unless necessary.
+Bug sprays, rat poison, and herbicides might also be fatal if consumed, so don’t use them unless necessary.
 If you do use them, put them in a place where your puppy can't reach them.

 Make sure heavy tools are secure, and that small items like screws and nails are stored high off the ground.

 By now, you might be feeling like your entire life is being lived inside of cupboards and on high shelves!

 It’s true - there’s a lot of things a puppy can get into.